Inca cuisine

 Inca cuisine originated in pre-Columbian times within the Inca civilization from the 13th to the 16th century.
-The Inca civilization stretched across many regions, and so there was a great diversity of plants and animals used for food, many of which remain unknown outside Peru.
-The most important staples were various tubers, roots, and grains.
-Maize was of high prestige, but could not be grown as extensively as it was further north.
-The most common sources of meat were guinea pigs and llamas, and dried fish was common.
+The Inca civilization stretched across many regions on the western coast of South America (specifically Peru), and so there was a great diversity of unique plants and animals used for food.
+The most important plant staples involved various tubers, roots, and grains; and the most common sources of meat were guinea pigs, llamas, fish, and other aquatic and terrestrial organisms (305-307).
+Cuisine was heavily influenced by the Inca's food storage system, social gatherings and celebrations, and social status (308-315).